 Is your rice organic?

 While our rice is not USDA Certified Organic, we do utilize natural growing practices.
 Pesticides and herbicides are never used to aid the growth of rice.
 Hence the weeds, sometimes.

 Why DOES your brown rice SEEM so white?

-We grow a Jupiter medium grain rice that is inherently lighter in color than most traditional brown rice.
-Because our rice is stored on the husk, the milled grains maintain a high moisture content and tend to cook quickly.
+We grow a Jupiter rice that is inherently lighter in color than most traditional brown rice.
+We do remove the outer 7% of the grain when we mill the husk away from the grain to produce our brown rice.
+This does remove a good bit of the bran and germ, but because we use absolutely no preservatives, the rice would begin to develop mold within a very short time without the natural husk or preservatives to prevent the mold.
+Also, because our rice is stored on the husk, the milled grains maintain a high moisture content and tend to cook quickly.
 Most rice that people consume has been sitting on a store shelf for months.
 Hence, the grains lose their moisture content and take longer to cook.
 Our rice is milled fresh every week, so you’re receiving the freshest product possible, especially if you've purchased it directly through us online or at a farmers market.